Bench360: Benchmarking Local LLM Inference from 360 Degrees: Bench360---Benchmarking Local LLMs from 360

 \subsection{System Metrics Collector}

 We categorize system metrics into \textit{Performance}, \textit{Resource}, and \textit{Deployment} (Table~\ref{tab:system_evaluation_metrics}). \textbf{Performance.} We adopt the full NVIDIA NIM metrics suite~\cite{nvidia_nim_metrics}: We measure latency at different granularities including time-to-first-token (TTFT), time per output token (TPOT), and generation latency (GL).
 Throughput is tracked in tokens per second (TPS) and sentences per second (SPS).
 These metrics are recorded during generation using consistent timing hooks across all backends. \textbf{Resources.} We track GPU utilization, memory footprint, CPU utilization, and RAM usage of the inference process using NVML and psutil telemetry.
-Energy consumption is measured via NVML with accuracy within $\pm 5 W$ ~\cite{kasichayanula2012power}.
+We focus on the GPU's energy consumption since it dominates LLM inference~\cite{argerich2024measuring} and measure it via NVML, shown to have errors below $5\%$~\cite{yang2024accurate} and being well-suited for comparisons across deployments.
 Model size and memory overhead are computed from disk footprint and runtime memory deltas.
 Energy efficiency is measured as energy per token and energy per sentence.

 \textbf{Deployment.} We evaluate comprehensive deployment metrics including container startup time, model loading time, and cold-start latency.
 For server scenarios, we additionally measure queue time (request submission to processing delay), wait time (scheduling overhead), and end-to-end latency to capture real-world deployment behavior under concurrent load.